whoward/docs/markdown/ci-integrations/jenkins.md

 Select the `Enable Sauce Connect?` check box.
 When selected, the Sauce plugin will launch an instance of [Sauce Connect](http://saucelabs.com/docs/sauce-connect) prior to the running of your Job.
 This instance will be closed when the Job completes.

+The `Sauce Connect Launch Condition` allows you to set fine-grained rules which define when Sauce Connect should be launched.
+By default this is set to `Always`.

 Click on the `WebDriver` radio button and select a browser to run our tests against (let's pick Firefox 15 running in Windows 2008)

 ![Sauce Configure](/images/ci-integrations/jenkins/sauce-configure.png)

 Sauce OnDemand supports a wide range of browsers, but some browser combinations are only supported for SeleniumRC or WebDriver tests.
-The multi-select lists beneath the `SeleniumRC` and `WebDriver` radio buttons are populated by retrieving the list of respective supported browsers via the Sauce REST API.
+The multi-select lists beneath the `Appium`, `SeleniumRC` and `WebDriver` radio buttons are populated by retrieving the list of respective supported browsers via the Sauce REST API.

 If a single browser is selected, then the `SELENIUM_PLATFORM`, `SELENIUM_VERSION`, `SELENIUM_BROWSER` and `SELENIUM_DRIVER` environment variables will be populated to contain the details of the selected browser.
 In addition, the `SAUCE_ONDEMAND_BROWSERS` environment variable will be populated with a JSON-formatted string containing the attributes of the selected browsers.
 An example of the JSON string is: